jimasp/behave-vsc/CONTRIBUTING.md

 - KISS - "It just works" - simple, minimal code to get the job done that is easily understood by others.
 It doesn't have to be pretty, but it does have to work.
 - Don't reinvent the wheel - leverage `vscode` methods (especially for paths) wherever possible, and if necessary standard node functions.
 - Regardless of the above point, don't add extra npm packages.
 We want to keep the extension lightweight, and avoid versioning/security/licensing/audit problems.
 (Feel free to use packages that already exist in the `node_modules` folder if required.)
-- Always consider multi-root workspaces, i.e. there can be different workspace settings per workspace folder, window settings can be changed in a `*.code-workspace` file, output channels are per workspace folder (to stop parallel test runs being merged and to make info and warnings contextual), workspaces folders may be added/removed by the user at run time requiring reload of the test tree, etc.
+- Always consider multi-root workspaces, i.e. there can be different project settings per project folder, window (instance) settings can be changed in a `*.code-workspace` file, output channels are per project folder (to stop parallel test runs being merged and to make info and warnings contextual), project folders may be added/removed by the user at run time requiring reload of the test tree, etc.
 - Avoid anything that might break on someone else's machine - for example don't rely on bash/cmd, installed programs etc.
 - Always consider cross-platform, i.e. consider that windows max path is 259 characters, windows max command line length is 8191 characters, consider OS drive/path separators, e.g. `C:\...` vs `/home/...`.
 Use `getUriMatchString()` or `urisMatch()` to compare uris (do not use `uri.path` or `uri.fsPath` for equality checks).
 Use `uri.path` internally, and `uri.fsPath` for file operations.
 Use `relativePattern` for file searches.
 Do not use `path.join` (outside of integration tests), use `vscode.Uri.joinPath` instead.
 Also consider `/` vs `\` in any pattern matching/replaces etc. (Where possible vscode/node converts `\`to `/` internally for consistency, e.g. with `uri.path`.)
 Line-endings use `\n`.
 - Encoding (use `utf8`).
 - While the extension is not internationalised, `Date()` should be avoided, except for `Date().toISOString()` for user output.
 The `performance` library is used for timings.
 - Look out for race conditions.
-You can have e.g. 3 workspaces running in parallel, and in turn they could all be running parallel tests.
+You can have e.g. 3 projects running in parallel, and in turn they could all be running parallel tests.
 (It's a good idea to do all your coding/testing with a multiroot workspace if possible, like the example one provided with this source code.)
 - Consider multiple instances of vscode, where the extension could be running twice or more on the same machine.
-For example, run names have unique ids, so you can be sure they are unique to the vscode instance as well as the workspace.
+For example, run names have unique ids, so you can be sure they are unique to the vscode instance as well as the project.
 - Also see [General development notes](#general-development-notes) below.

 ---